VictorCodebase/VictorCodebase/README.md

 # About me
 Eager to Learn.
 Excited to build.
 Determined to leave the Earth a better place.
 - I am co-founder [Meadow intelligence Suite](https://meadow-ai-umber.vercel.app/), a solution enabling farm managers in Kenya do long term planning despite climate change by making  using  [IPCC climate predictions](https://www.ipcc.ch/report/ar4/wg1/global-climate-projections/) and Machine Learning to infer and provide long term agricultural insights in the face of climate change.
-- Whilst student, my desire to problem solve and cause impact has ledc me to build multiple products that are now in consumer's hands.
+- Whilst still a student, my desire to problem solve and cause impact has led me to build multiple products that are now in consumer's hands.
 [Products Portfolio](#products-portfolio)

 <div id="header" align="center">